SDXorg/pysd/docs/index.rst

 Support
 ^^^^^^^
-For additional help or consulting, contact james.p.houghton@gmail.com or eneko.martin.martinez@gmail.com.
+For additional help or consulting, join our slack channel in `sd-tools-and-methodology-community <https://slofile.com/slack/sdtoolsandmet-slj3251>`_.

 .. toctree::